The Immutable, Unchanging Rules of Civilization as Told by Your

 - The Spice Lords are traders who smuggle opium and forbidden coffee.
 Trading in three cards from this faction allows you to build a Trade Route.
 (Connect three regions with Road markers.
 Units can move along all regions connected by roads in one movement.
 If there are any non-allied units on the route, your units must stop on their space.)

 - The Cult of the God Emperor practices ruthless imperialism and undying loyalty.
 Trading in three cards from this faction allows you to build a Chapel.
-(Choose one player.
+(Choose one player in your House.
 They become a Priest, and may now perform Marriages.)

 - The Outcasts are strange, mad people who follow the crooked path.
 Trading in three cards from this faction allows you to build an Arena.
 (Your House may now challenge players to Duels in the Court.)